 David Jackman, like his predecessor, was very highly regarded as a Bible teacher.
 This was a key factor in the church’s continued growth during the 1980s, which resulted in the first period of having two morning services.
 At this point there was not enough room for the children’s and teenagers' groups, so one group met in Pizzaland (now Bella Italia) on Above Bar Street.
 David’s great desire was to train people in preaching, and he ran various courses in the church.
 Eventually, it became apparent that David needed to give himself to this role without having the responsibilities of leading a church.
 So in 1991 he moved to London to start the Cornhill Training Course as part of the Proclamation Trust, of which he was President until 2009.

 The long search for a new minister came to an end when, in January 1997, Dr. John Balchin commenced his seven-year ministry.
 Since then the church leadership has shifted to an even more strongly team-based approach.
-John Risbridger (who arrived in late 2005), Paul Webber (who joined the team in 2011), and Tim Sutton (who joined the team in the summer of 2013) are all simply designated Ministers, and they work closely alongside the elders.
+John Risbridger (who arrived in late 2005) and Paul Webber (who joined the team in 2011).
+They are simply designated Ministers, and they work closely alongside the elders.
 Andrew Page returned to Above Bar in 2007 as a Minister, before stepping down in 2011 – with the wholehearted support of the leadership team – to work full time for The Mark Drama.
-Paul Allock, who had been in the church for more than 40 years and a minister since 1999, retired at the end of 2013.
-He and his wife Di had felt God’s call to work in Africa for a time after retirement, particularly since visiting one of our Sent Mission Partners, Zillah Whitehouse, in Mbarara, Uganda.
-So, in September 2013, Paul and Di travelled to Mbarara to join the Africa Inland Mission team alongside Zillah, initially for a year.
-Watch a video of Paul and Di in our newsroom.
+Paul Allock, who had been in the church for more than 40 years and a minister since 1999, retired at the end of 2013 after which they worked with the Africa Inland Mission in Mbarara, Uganda, for two years.
+Tim Sutton joined the team as Minister for World Mission in the summer of 2013, leaving in 2015 to be the pastor of Westward Ho!
+Baptist Church.
 Read more about our leadership team, staff and ministry leaders on our People page.

 In 2014, the Refresh project was launched to both extend the church’s ministries and to refurbish the building.
 The first phase enabled the establishment of the CAP debt centre and the appointment of both a CAP centre manager and a social action development worker.
-Phase 1 of the refurbishment saw the redevlopment of the church lounge and new branding for the church in September 2015.
+Phase 1 of the refurbishment saw the redevelopment of the church lounge and new branding for the church in September 2015.
+Phase 2 enabled a new entrance, new signage, and a glazed corner over the entrance to enhance the church’s presenc on Above Bar Street, as well as new windows on the front and side, and major lift repairs.

 This is an exciting time for Above Bar Church, with a sense of progress and development.
 It has some strong foundations for building on in the future but, as always, further progress will only come while the church continues to trust in Jesus Christ and his gospel, rather than in itself.